Paris has the Seine, London

 and affirms the power of committed individuals to jump-start local

-Reviews & Awards"Outlines the many social, legal, and environmental issues that contribute to a nuanced understanding of the decisions that affect the river.
+Reviews and Festivals"Outlines the many social, legal, and environmental issues that contribute to a nuanced understanding of the decisions that affect the river.
 Scholarly audiences will appreciate its potential as a catalyst for the discussion of people and their responsibility to their environment.
 With this regard, Rock the Boat will supplement collections that support Urban Planning, Public Policy, Landscape Architecture, or Environmental Studies programs.
 Students will be challenged to think about individual and societal dependence upon and responsibility for water.
 Additionally, the research and planning processes depicted in Rock the Boat could be used as a template for student examination of a local waterway."

 –Tammy Troup, Visual Resources Curator, The College of Wooster